-Material received from Elizabeth Coatsworth between 1966 and 1973; "The Old Mare" purchased.
+Most material received from Elizabeth Coatsworth between 1966 and 1973; Some material obtained separately

 Noncirculating; available for research.